St Andrew's Cathedral, Sydney: Development of the cathedral: 1874–1968

 A number of minor works were undertaken over almost 10 years then in 1916, the next major change took place.
 The chapter house and new vestries were completed.
 From 1924 to 1941 works continued when proposals to relocate or enlarge the building were mooted.
 A series of actual and proposed land resumptions by the Sydney City Council and New South Wales Government Railways took place in the 1920s and 1930s and discussions took place as to whether the cathedral should be moved to another area of the city.
-In 1935 the St Andrew's Cathedral Site Act fixed the cathedral site to the land between Kent, George and Bathurst Streets and the town hall, providing security of tenure.
+In 1935 the St Andrew's Cathedral Site Act fixed the cathedral site to the land between Kent, George and Bathurst streets and the town hall, providing security of tenure.
 The St Andrew's place subcommittee was formed to recommend treatment of the newly acquired space.
 In 1937 a competition was launched for proposals to increase the size of the cathedral to seat 2000 to 3000 people.
 Thirty designs were entered and first place was awarded to R. A. P. Pickney and A. F. E. Gott of London.
-Much discussion and negotiation took place and some endorsements were made in principal by the St Andrew's building committee.
+Much discussion and negotiation took place and some endorsements were made in principle by the St Andrew's building committee.
 In 1940 the decision was made not to reappoint the building committee and vest its powers in the standing committee.
 This committee appointed a sub-committee to report on the issue.
 In the meantime war had broken out and extensions to the cathedral were abandoned as were plans for redevelopment of the site.
 There was some discussion as to rearranging the interior of the cathedral.
 The most likely explanation for this change was the geographic changes.
 When the cathedral was built it was central to its population and had its main entrance in "a street of churches".
 By the 1930s there were fewer living west of Kent Street and the convenient approach for most people was probably the east.
 In 1941 the cathedral was reoriented.
 Between 1942 and 1960 emphasis shifted to work on the exterior of the building taking precedence over any other.
 During World War Two the cathedral was involved with major activities such as the CENEF huts and has had on ongoing social program operating since.